April 29, 2025

 Dive in and experience editing magic with a free trial today.

-As with most creative gigs, what you’ll make as a voiceover actor depends on your experience and industry.
-Beginners might make $20 for a small job, but established talent can earn hundreds to thousands of dollars.
+As with most creative gigs, what you'll make as a voiceover actor depends on your experience and industry.
+Beginners might make $20-$100 for a small job, but established talent can earn hundreds to thousands of dollars.
+For example, a 30-second commercial voiceover typically costs between $250 and $500 for a local market, while national campaigns can pay $2,000-$5,000 or more.
 Professionals with national advertising campaigns or popular animated series can make even more.

-To start doing voiceovers, invest in basic recording equipment and software.
-You should practice reading scripts to hone your skills, create a demo reel showcasing your range and versatility, and begin networking or seeking out opportunities on voiceover platforms like Voices.com or Casting Call Club.
+To start doing voiceovers, invest in basic recording equipment (a quality USB microphone, headphones, and pop filter) and software like Descript for recording and editing.
+You should practice reading scripts to hone your skills, create a demo reel showcasing your range and versatility, and begin networking or seeking out opportunities on voiceover marketplaces like Voices.com or Casting Call Club.
 It's also beneficial to take training or classes to better understand the voiceover industry's nuances and improve your technique.
+For professional work, you'll need to deliver broadcast-quality audio files in formats like WAV or MP3 at appropriate bit rates.

 Vivian Tejeda